laurawpaaby/NLP23_exam_BERT/README.md

 ```
 <br>
 <br>
-_Now we are leaving scripts behind, and enter the realm of notebooks, as the remaining parts have been executed in Google Colab._
+_Now we are leaving scripts behind, and enter the realm of notebooks, as the remaining parts have been executed in Google Colab_

 ### Step n.1 Hyperparameter Tuning
 We hyperparameter tune the nb-BERT-large model on the validation data prior to fine-tuning using `Optuna`.
 This step results in finding the optimal hyperparameters.